• Skip to primary navigation

 Frozen Spinach vs. Fresh Spinach Pasta Dough

-I would say frozen spinach is used most often here in Italy to make spinach pasta because it's convenient (always in your freezer), it produces consistent results, and it produces a very bright green (beautiful) spinach pasta.
+Frozen spinach is often used here in Italy to make spinach pasta because it's convenient (just about always in your freezer), it produces consistent results, and you can adjust it to make a very bright green (almost neon green hulk-color) or a dark green spinach pasta.

-It's a myth that you have to use fresh spinach to obtain a bright green pasta as you can see by this recipe.
-But certainly, if you have fresh spinach that you want (or need) to use up, it works just as well to make this pasta.
+It's a myth that you have to use fresh spinach to obtain a bright green pasta as you can see by this post.
+But certainly, if you have fresh spinach that you want (or need) to use up, it works just as well to make the pasta and you can use tender baby spinach which has less stems to deal with.

-For instance, if you don't blanch frozen spinach before using it, it creates a darker spinach.
-And if you don't purée the spinach completely, it creates a beautifully speckled spinach pasta dough (see above photo on the left).
+For instance, if you don't blanch frozen spinach before using it, it creates a darker spinach color.
+And if you don't purée the spinach completely, it creates a beautifully speckled spinach pasta dough.

 Store-Bought Spinach Pasta vs. Homemade Spinach Pasta

-Plus, when you make spinach pasta from scratch, you can make other shapes beyond just lasagna noodles!
-With this healthy spinach pasta, you can make all kinds of shapes like spinach spaghetti, spinach tagliatelle, and spinach ravioli, - and customize the thickness as you wish.
+Plus, with this healthy spinach pasta you can create other shapes beyond just lasagna noodles: spinach spaghetti, spinach fettuccine, spinach pappardelle, spinach tagliatelle, spinach ravioli, etc. - and customize the thickness as you wish.

-I have two tried and true spinach pasta dough recipes: a semolina spinach pasta dough that is delicious but requires a much longer resting time (due to the stronger semolina flour) and the recipe featured in this post which uses 00 flour and only needs to rest for 30 minutes.
+I have two great spinach pasta dough recipes: a semolina spinach pasta dough that is delicious but requires a much longer resting time (due to the stronger semolina flour) and the recipe featured in this post which solely uses 00 flour and only needs to rest for 30 minutes.

 Depending on how much time you have and what ingredients you have on hand, these are both tasty recipes for making traditional Italian spinach pasta.